Pakenham Remedial Massage Therapy

 Massage Therapy In Pakenham

 - Experienced team

 - Access to a range of other allied health professionals

 (03) 9020 7366 or BOOK ONLINE

 We offer a range of massage therapies including remedial, Swedish, sports, soft tissue and deep tissue massage.
 Our facilities at Pakenham have a HICAPS machine where you can claim your rebate instantly on the service you received.
-Our team keeps up to date with the latest information and trends to tend to your well-being and health needs.
+Our team keeps up to date on the latest information and emerging trends to tend to your well-being and health needs.

 About Wellbeing Massage Pakenham:

 - Experienced team of remedial massage therapist and Myotherapists working alongside chiropractors

 - All therapists are trained, registered and insured